 Length: three to five paragraphs.

-This is where you finally explain the solution to your readers’ problem.
+At last!
+This is where you finally explain the solution to your reader’s problem.

-So make sure to remember, you don’t get into the solution, the core points of your post, until you’re halfway through the article.
+So make sure that you don’t get into the solution, the core points of your post, until you’re halfway through the article.